 Who We Are

 Glendale-Crescenta Volunteers Organized In Conserving the Environment (VOICE) was formed in 1997 to address the need for organized support for open space preservation in the Glendale and Crescenta Valley area.
-Since then we have implemented a vigorous program of public education, cooperation with local, state and federal officials, and participation in the administrative process for open space issues in our area.
-Our principal focus has been on the Oakmont View V project, a 238-acre development project that was preserved as open space in March of 2003.
+Since then, we have implemented a vigorous program of public education, cooperation with local, state and federal officials, and participation in the administrative process for open space issues in our area.
+Originally, our principal focus was on the Oakmont View V project, a 238-acre development project that was preserved as open space in March of 2003.
 We now work to educate the public on the value of open space in Glendale, the Crescenta Valley, and the Sunland-Tujunga neighborhoods of Los Angeles.

 VOICE has always aspired to the highest level of professionalism and effectiveness.
-We havebeen praised as a model organization by Joe Edmiston, the Executive Director of the Santa Monica Mountains Conservancy, and other public officials.
-We are proud to count among our Board of Directors several former presidents of Glendale homeowners associations, the former president of the Crescenta Valley Town Council, and the City of Glendale’s representative to the Santa Monica Mountains Conservancy.
+We have been praised as a model organization by Joe Edmiston, the Executive Director of the Santa Monica Mountains Conservancy, and other public officials.
+We are proud to count among our current and former Board of Directors several former presidents of Glendale homeowners associations, the former president of the Crescenta Valley Town Council, and the City of Glendale’s representative to the Santa Monica Mountains Conservancy.
 The quality of our leadership ensures that we will continue to be effective far into the future

 Since 2005, Glendale-Crescenta V.O.I.C.E. has been involved in a campaign to save the historic Verdugo Hills Golf Course from a proposed housing development by Snowball West Investments.
 The developers, if they get their way, will subdivide and subsequently develop 215 units on the 58-acre project site, destroying a precious community resource forever.